thecryptoeditor/route-planning/README.md

 - Small: 1-hour view

 The zoom functionality is implemented using the vis-timeline's window API, adjusting the visible time range based on the selected zoom level.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- vis-timeline library for the Gantt chart visualization
-- date-fns for date manipulation utilities